box/box-typescript-sdk-gen/docs/classifications.md

 exist and instead an API call should be made to add additional classifications.

-This operation is performed by calling function `createMetadataTemplateSchemaClassification`.
+This operation is performed by calling function `createClassificationTemplate`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-metadata-templates-schema-classifications/).

-_Currently we don't have an example for calling `createMetadataTemplateSchemaClassification` in integration tests_
+_Currently we don't have an example for calling `createClassificationTemplate` in integration tests_

 ### Arguments

-- requestBody `CreateMetadataTemplateSchemaClassificationRequestBodyArg`
+- requestBody `CreateClassificationTemplateRequestBodyArg`
-  - Request body of createMetadataTemplateSchemaClassification method
+  - Request body of createClassificationTemplate method
-- headers `CreateMetadataTemplateSchemaClassificationHeadersArg`
+- headers `CreateClassificationTemplateHeadersArg`
-  - Headers of createMetadataTemplateSchemaClassification method
+  - Headers of createClassificationTemplate method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.